keybase/homebrew-beta/README.md

 ### How to Install

-Our Go client is almost ready.
-If you're a mac user with [Homebrew](http://brew.sh/) installed, you can start exploring this faster, better multi-key CLI today.
+Our Go based command line tool is almost ready.
+If you're a mac user with [Homebrew](http://brew.sh/) installed, you can start exploring this faster, better multi-key experience today.
 Here's how you get it:

           brew tap keybase/beta
           brew update